 There is a coffee machine in the common room, which offers a selection of coffees, hot chocolate and tea.
 The drinks are priced at £1.20p each.
-Next to the coffee machine, you can also find a vending machine offering snacks, such as chocolate bars, crisps and sweets (80p).
+Next to the coffee machine, you can also find a vending machine with snacks, such as chocolate bars, crisps and sweets (80p).
 There is also a water machine.

-Please feel free to help yourself to a glass of water whenever you like.
-It is FREE.
+Please help yourself to a glass of water whenever you like.
+It is FREE!